-A Senior Lecturer at UNSW |Art & Design, Dr Ian McArthur is a designer and research active Senior Lecturer working in the domains of experimental and speculative multidisciplinary practice, transcultural design collaboration, metadesign and education change.
+A Senior Lecturer at UNSW |Art & Design, Dr Ian McArthur is a hybrid practitioner working in the domains of experimental and speculative multidisciplinary practice, transcultural design collaboration, metadesign and education change.

 His collaborative works with Brad Miller developing experimental sonifications for responsive interactive media environments, architectural-scale data visualisations and public art installations have been exhibited at VIVID Festival, Sydney (2012, 2014), The Millennium Monument Museum of Digital Art (CMoDA) during Beijing Design Week (2012) and ISEA (Sydney, 2013).
 In the UK his work with Annie Morrad has been presented at the GNARL Performance Research Festival (2014).

 Ian was Program Director of Graphic Design (2001-2003) at La Salle DHU (Donghua University, Shanghai) where he initiated The Collabor8 Project (C8) to foster creative collaboration between China and Australia.
 This initiative has lead to a decade of developing culturally adaptive pedagogies and design processes using online, social and responsive technologies to create collaborative experimental spaces.
 Ian has presented lectures and papers on this research in Europe, South America, Asia and Australia.